forseti-security/forseti-security/_docs/quickstarts/forseti-security/index.md

 ---
 title: Forseti Security Quickstart
-order: 001
+order: 002
 ---
-# Forseti Quickstart
+# Forseti Security Quickstart

 This quickstart explains how to use the Forseti setup wizard to get started quickly with Forseti Security for Google Cloud Platform (GCP) projects.